 In the UK and Denmark, people liked the idea and they were enthusiastic, but it was not exactly a new thing for them because a lot of Chinese artworks had been already presented there.
 For Norwegian people it was a completely new experience, they have never encountered this before.
 In Amsterdam people were asking more detailed questions about the artwork.
 Especially, they asked questions about material, ink or methods which had been used.

-How much of the traveling time do you spend out in the streets showing the pandas?
+How much of the traveling time do you spend?

 It is hard to say.
 It depends on the weather and if I am traveling alone.
 If I am alone I will spend more time showing the pandas and talking with people.

-Where in these countries do you actually show these pandas?
+In what places in these countries, did you actually show the pandas?

 See all of the pictures in this Interview as references, as well as these ones:

-How is the interest among people?
-Many people stops?
-What is the most interesting experience that you’ve got?
+How is the interest among people that you meet?

 There are many people interested in the artwork.
 They will look at my pandas and me.
 Some of them will take photos far away from me (maybe they are afraid that they will have to pay for the pictures).
 Some of them will stop and ask me about the panda scroll and me.
 Some people like the ideas and even want to become friends.
 The most interesting experience for me was when you came to me and told me that you like panda and ask me for the interview on the distrita.com.
 It is a thing that I have never expected before.

-What is your future plans for the trip and your panda world?
+What is you’re future plans for the trip?

 I will still travel with my pandas when I am free, keep sharing my dad’s ideas and panda’s world, support my dad’s exhibitions, share my stories with my dad to inspire him.
 I could find a opportunity to help my dad hold exhibitions in different cities in the world.
 For example, to try to contact some galleries.

-What else have you seen and done other than showing the pandas while you have been in Oslo, Norway?
+What else have you seen and done when you visited Oslo, Norway?